s-a-faruque/devmlops-hugo/content/posts/host-your-site-for-free/index.md

 +++
-title = 'How to Host Your Site for Free' date = 2025-03-06T07:07:07+01:00 draft = false author = 'Safique A Faruque'
+title = "Host Your Static Website for Free – No Hidden Costs!" date = 2025-03-06T07:07:07+01:00 draft = false author = "Safique A Faruque"
-featured_image: "/images/diagram.png"
 +++

-Hosting your website for free is easier than ever with platforms like Cloudflare Pages, GitHub Pages, GitLab Pages, and Vercel.
-These services allow you to deploy static sites quickly without any cost.
-This guide will walk you through the setup process for each platform.
+Want to get your website online without spending a dime?
+Platforms like Cloudflare Pages, GitHub Pages, and Vercel make it easier than ever to host your site for free.
+In this guide, you'll learn how to set up your website quickly and effortlessly — no hidden fees, no hassle!

 ---